Actress Drew Barrymore and television personality Clinton Kelly are celebrating their birthdays today.

 Clinton Kelly, 45

-Fashion consultant/designer, author and television personality Clinton Kelly is 45 today.
+Fashion consultant/designer, author, and television personality Clinton Kelly turns 45 today.
 Kelly hosted a QVC program and worked as a freelance writer for several New York publications.
-He was editor at Marie Claire, deputy editor at Mademoiselle and executive editor of Daily News Record, a men's fashion magazine.
+He was editor at Marie Claire, deputy editor at Mademoiselle, and executive editor of Daily News Record, a men’s fashion magazine.

-Kelly replaced Wayne Scot Lukas on TLC's What Not to Wear in 2003, working alongside Stacy London.
-In 2008, he was a guest consultant on the TLC reality series Miss America: Countdown to the Crown.
-In 2011, he became a co-host on ABC's The Chew.
+Kelly replaced Wayne Scot Lukas on TLC’s What Not to Wear, working alongside Stacy London. in 2008, he was a guest consultant on the TLC reality series Miss America: Countdown to the Crown. in 2011, he became a co-host on ABC’s The Chew.